neondatabase/website/content/docs/introduction/billing.md

 ## Project storage

-_Project storage_ measures the amount of data and history stored in your Neon projects.
+_Project storage_ is the total volume of data and history stored in your Neon project, measured in gibibyte hours (GiB-hours).
+It includes both the current data size and the history of data changes over time.
 Project storage includes:

 - **Current data size**